We have a large body of knowledge that teaches us how to do the work, but few resources that teach us how to get the work.

 In the 2013 FVS Membership Top Issues Survey, the #1 practice issue was “bringing in new clients.”
 Eighty-seven percent of the survey respondents thought this issue was either “somewhat important” or “extremely important” … 87%!
 The other top issues from that survey were #2) retaining qualified staff, #3) client retention, #4) fee pressure/pricing of services, and #5) firm differentiation.

-These 2013 survey findings were still relevant in the 2014 AICPA Survey on International Trends in Forensic and Valuation Services regarding the matters of competition and fee pressure.
+These 2013 survey findings were repeated in the 2014 AICPA Survey on International Trends in Forensic and Valuation Services regarding the matters of competition, differentiation, and fee pressure.

 And the trend continues.
 Forty percent of respondents to BV Wire’s February 2016 online poll “cite practice management as their biggest concern for 2016.
 This includes competition, fee pressures, hiring, succession planning, and the like.”